Career Fairs

 career fair

-All Manhattan College students are encouraged to attend!
+All Manhattan University students are encouraged to attend!

-Meet face-to-face with employers from a variety of industries hiring for internship, part-time, and full-time postgraduate opportunities.
+Meet face-to-face with employers from a variety of industries hiring for internship, part-time, and full-time postgraduate opportunities on Tuesday, September 24th from 12pm-4pm in Kelly Commons, 5th floor.

 SEE WHO HAS SIGNED UP TO DATE